hironobu-s/conoha-iso/README-en.md

 # ConoHa ISO

 This is a simple tool that send the download request to APIs in [ConoHa](https://www.conoha.jp/).
 This also execute to insert or eject ISO image from VPS.

-You can handle only ISO image via APIs in ConoHa. but you can handle it from CLI more easily.
+You can handle only ISO image via APIs in ConoHa, but you can handle it from CLI more easily.

 ## Install